the-vegetarian-vampire/Mail/README.md

 📹 `Youtube:` -- tbd

 ### Overview:
-A front-end for an email client that makes API calls to send and receive emails.
+A single page front-end for an email client that makes API calls to send and receive emails.

 ### Specifications:
 Built with `Javascript`, `Python`, `Django`, `HTML/CSS`, and `SQLite`.